iosonobert/pIMOS/README.md

 - xarray
 - Dolfyn [for now]
-- Dall's Porpoise [needed for reading corrupt .VEC files, otherwise can use Dolfyn]
+- Dall's Porpoise [needed for reading corrupt .VEC files, otherwise can just use Dolfyn for everything]
 - zutils [for convenience for now, anything here can be moved to pIMOS.utils]
-- crude_readers [this will need to change]
 - psycopg2 [for connecting to postgres database]
 - windrose [this is not a good dependency, amend this]
-- jupyter [for using examples]

--
+- jupyter [not really a dependency but the examples use jupyter to help render in github]

 # Known Issues